 British artist Mahtab Hussain (b.
 1981) explores the significant relationships between identity, heritage and displacement.
 His themes develop through long-term research, articulating a visual language that challenges the prevailing concepts of multiculturalism.

 He received his BA in History of Art at Goldsmith’s College, London, specialising in Fine Art Photography (2002); his MA in Museum and Gallery Management from City University, London (2006).
-He completed his MA in Photography at Nottingham Trent University in 2013.
+He completed his MA in Photography at Nottingham Trent University in 2013, and since 2020 he is represented by MTArt Agency.

-Mahtab Hussain has been recipient of numerous awards and commissions including; Ikon Gallery, Birmingham; New Art Exchange, Nottingham; Arts Council England and Arts Humanities Research Council.
-He was also winner of the Curators Choice Award, Culture Cloud at New Art Exchange and Format 13 Portfolio Review Award for most significant review.
-Hussain was selected as the 2015 Light Work + Autograph ABP Artist-in-Residence, and was chosen from 500 international artists to be ‘discovery artist’ under the prestigious Discoveries Award in 2016 at Houston FotoFest.
+Mahtab Hussain has been the recipient of numerous awards and commissions including; Ikon Gallery, Birmingham; New Art Exchange, Nottingham; Arts Council England and Arts Humanities Research Council.
+He was also the winner of the Curators Choice Award, Culture Cloud at New Art Exchange and Format 13 Portfolio Review Award for most significant review.

 Mahtab Hussain has made two portraits for the Everyday Heroes exhibition.
 Printed at over five metres high and displayed in the outdoor spaces around the Hayward Gallery and the Southbank Centre.
 The right one features Dr A Shahid, a dermatologist who continued to work throughout the crisis, while heavily pregnant.
 Dr Shahid’s infant son Ember also features in the photograph.